code-423n4/2023-04-rubicon/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  https://github.com/RubiconDeFi/rubi-protocol-v2
-- How many contracts are in scope?:
+- How many contracts are in scope?:   6
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  1577
-- How many external imports are there?:
+- How many external imports are there?:  8
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  8
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Composition
-- How many external calls?:
+- How many external calls?:   5
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  60%
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   False
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?:  Chainlink
 - Does the token conform to the ERC20 standard?:
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: None - order books baby!
+Matching engine has some maths
 - Does it use a timelock function?:
 - Is it an NFT?:
 - Does it have an AMM?:
 - Is it a fork of a popular project?:
-- Does it use rollups?:
+- Does it use rollups?:   True
 - Is it multi-chain?:
 - Does it use a side-chain?:
 ```